timiodubola/timiodubola/README.md

 I consider myself a "tech-people" person because, while I enjoy working on the technical side of things (such as writing codes and building systems), I also enjoy communicating with people and building/growing tech communities.

 🔭 I’m currently building and maintaining productivity tool [PageGloss](https://github.com/Odubolaoluwatimilehin/PageGloss) :fire:.

+✍️ I enjoy writing and creating tech content.
+  Catch up with me at **"Tech and everything between"** in my monthly newsletter.
+Subscribe at [📫](https://buttondown.email/Itz_timilehin)

 🏅 Certifications
 - [AWS badge and certifications](https://www.credly.com/users/oluwatimilehin-odubola/badges)